nadegeguiglielmoni/GraphUnzip/README.md

 ```

-Recommended options are using -w, --exhaustive and -M with a value corresponding to the precision of the reads (roughly 1-error rate): when using highly precise/corrected reads with an expected error rate of 1% you might want to use -M 0.98, while you might want to use -M 0.7 for high-error rate long reads.
 The default values of -A and -R should be acceptable for a first run, but you might consider tweaking them:

 The accepted threshold is the threshold above which a link is considered real (compared with a competing link).
 If you notice too many contig duplications, increase this threshold.